This section describes the advanced built-in predicates for creating and removing breakpoints.

 conjunctions of the test part and moved to the beginning of

 the conjunction.
-If these are inconsistent, a consistency error is
+If these are inconsistent, then a consistency error is

 as described below.

-Both the original and the transformed breakpoint spec is recorded
+Both the original and the transformed breakpoint specification is recorded

 by the debugger.
 The original is returned in

-current_breakpoint/5, while the transformed spec is used in
+current_breakpoint/5, while the transformed specification is used in

 determining the applicability of breakpoints.